 i.
 Timeframe.
 The Title IX Officer will complete the investigation promptly, typically within 60 to 90 business days of notifying the parties in writing of the charges.
 However, the Title IX Officer may extend the timeframe past 90 days for good cause.
-The Title IX Officer will notify the parties in writing of the reason for any extension and the projected new timeline.
+The Title IX Officer will periodically update parties on the status of the investigation and notify them in writing of the reason for any extension and the projected new timeline.
 The actual time required depends on the specific circumstances, including the complexity of the matter and the severity and extent of the alleged conduct.
 The Title IX Officer will consider, approve, and communicate extensions per written guidelines from the Systemwide Title IX Office.